How to Start a Blog in 2020: The Ultimate Guide

 What’s in a name?
 Well, everything really.
 Your blog is your brand.
 So treat it as such.
 Interestingly, this is often overlooked by people when considering how to start a blog.
 Not the naming part.
 But the branding part.

 Having your own domain as opposed to an extension of a free website builder domain (think Wix, Weebly, Blogger, etc.) gives you greater credibility and authority.
-It shows visitors to your site that you’re serious enough about your blog to spend money on registering its own domain.
+It also shows visitors to your site that you’re serious enough about your blog to spend money on registering its own domain.
+And if you take your blog seriously, they will too.
+(Unless it’s for fun.
+Then anything goes.)

 In addition to domain registration, hosting services are also important when planning how to start a blog.